cjbutterworth1996/Stealth-AI/readme.md

 ## Documentation for Worksheet 2 ##

-All of these issues were found by the developer playtesting the game with heuristics in mind as well as having another person playtesting the game and asking them questions about it while they were playing it.
+All of these issues were found by the developer playtesting the game with heuristics in mind.
+After implementing solutions and improvements to the game, I had another person playtest the game and asked them questions about it while they were playing it.
+I then adjusted the game once again to fix/improve upon any of the issues they mentioned.
 These heuristics were taken from Jakob Nielsen's 10 general principles for interaction design.
 They can be found here: https://www.nngroup.com/articles/ten-usability-heuristics/

 # Heuristic 1 - Visibility of system status #